 Students who have advanced to candidacy are evaluated by a member of their Ph.D. advisory committee; the form is counter-signed by two other committee members.
 According to the Graduate Council, this evaluation will "cover the student's progress to date, recommended modifications to the dissertations scope or methodology, timetable for completion, and recommendation for support in the following year."

-Before the annual evaluations are sent to OGS, students will be asked to read and sign their evaluations.
+Before the annual evaluations are sent to the Graduate Division, students will be asked to read and sign their evaluations.
 They will also be asked to indicate whether or not they agree with the evaluation.
-Annual evaluations are retained by OGS as part of students' permanent files.
+Annual evaluations are retained by the Graduate Division as part of students' permanent files.